 Further Details of Basic Package

-- The lead time would normally be 1 week after shooting for 3 panos.
+- Normal lead time is 1 week after shooting for 3 panos.

 - If other formats are required for final delivery (e.g. Flash pano), this can be arranged at additional cost.
 Files can be emailed or burned to CD/DVD.